ClaireIsShi/StoryGenerator/README.md

 ```
 python main.py --OPENAI_API_KEY your_key --ANTHROPIC_API_KEY your_key
 ```
-For a sample example, an English love-fiction.
+For a sample example, this line generates an English love-fiction.
+If you don't have keys, you can visit[anthropic]<https://www.anthropic.com>and[opneai]<https://openai.com> to get keys.